 From left to right: Olaolu Poppola, Abiola Ayodokun, Vitus Ukoji, Emeka Eonwuegbuzia, Ajade Chika Kennedy, Aichat Omobolawa, Bernard Caron, Emilie Guitard, Elodie Apard, Abosede Davis, Rachel Fabunmi, Adejoke Adetoro, Patrick Babalola, Adedeji Adebayo, Victor Eze, Clémentine Chazal.

-IFRA-Nigeria is a non-for-profit Institute set up to promote research in the social sciences and the humanities, as well as enhance collaborative work between scholars in France and West Africa.
+IFRA-Nigeria is one the 27 Public Research Institutes under the French Ministry of Foreign Affairs based overseas.
+It was set up to promote research in the social sciences and the humanities, as well as enhance collaborative work between scholars in France and West Africa.
 First established in 1990, the Institute is operating from the Universitie of Ibadan (Institute of African Studies).

 IFRA-Nigeria promotes excellent, pertinent and cutting-edge ’Made in Nigeria’ research in Social Sciences and the Humanities at the University of Ibadan, Nigeria.
 IFRA-Nigeria fosters field research and international collaborative research projects.
 It also runs a residency program and is currently developing its capacity to provide accommodation to scholars.